-Sofia, a Tufts alumna, shared the following about her experience as an Audience Engagement and Media Intern with the New England Center for Investigative Reporting …
+Recent Tufts graduate Sofia shared the following about being an Audience Engagement and Media Intern with the New England Center for Investigative Reporting …

 What did you do as an intern at this organization?